awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/develop-greengrass-components.md

 + `INSTALLED` – The component is installed on the core device\.
 The component enters this state after it runs its [install script](component-recipe-reference.md#install-lifecycle-definition)\.
 + `STARTING` – The component is starting on the core device\.
 The component enters this state when it runs its [startup script](component-recipe-reference.md#startup-lifecycle-definition)\.
 If the startup succeeds, the component enters the `RUNNING` state\.
 + `RUNNING` – The component is running on the core device\.
 The component enters this state when it runs its [run script](component-recipe-reference.md#run-lifecycle-definition) or when it has active background processes from its startup script\.
-+ `FINISHED` – The component ran successfully and is no longer running\.
++ `FINISHED` – The component ran successfully and completed its run\.
 + `STOPPING` – The component is stopping\.
 The component enters this state when it runs its [shutdown script](component-recipe-reference.md#shutdown-lifecycle-definition)\.
 + `ERRORED` – The component encountered an error\.
 When the component enters this state, it runs its [recover script](component-recipe-reference.md#recover-lifecycle-definition)\.
-Then, the component restarts to try to return to normal use\.
+Then, the component restarts to try returning to normal use\.
 If the component enters the `ERRORED` state three times without a successful run, the component becomes `BROKEN`\.
 + `BROKEN` – The component encountered errors multiple times and can't recover\.
 You must deploy the component again to fix it\.

 ## Component types<a name="component-types"></a>